“Who are you???”

 I had just walked into Dr. Mark Pimentel’s office for my first appointment when his nurse looked up and said that.

-At first I thought she mistook me for a celebrity (we were in Los Angeles at Cedars-Sinai hospital after all!).
+At first I thought she mistook me for a celebrity (flattering, but we were in Los Angeles at Cedars-Sinai hospital after all!).

 But actually, she was just surprised because Dr. Pimentel hardly ever takes on new patients anymore.

 Between researching, teaching, running his own laboratory and directing the Medically Associated Science and Technology (MAST) Program, and treating his existing patients (who have some of the most complex GI conditions in the world) he’s a pretty busy guy.

 I was very, very lucky to be able to get an appointment.